isomerpages/imda-disg/resources/archives/_posts/2023-05-16-post-How Singapore tech firms boost growth with strategic industry player partnerships.md

 ---
 ## From local to global: How S'pore tech firms boost growth with strategic industry-player partnerships

-<br>Robo-advisor platform Bambu and live streaming solution provider BeLive leverage collaborations with the likes of Amazon Web Services (AWS) and Microsoft to gain new leads and speed up their go-to-market process.
+<p align="justify"><br>Robo-advisor platform Bambu and live streaming solution provider BeLive leverage collaborations with the likes of Amazon Web Services (AWS) and Microsoft to gain new leads and speed up their go-to-market process.

 <br>Digital services are more interconnected than ever before.
 With the touch of a button in a mobile app, one can make online purchases, pay bills, and even send “e-angbaos” to loved ones.